 it’s a good idea to eat a healthy, varied diet – every day.
 I

-recommend avoiding processed foods, too much salt, red meat and
+recommend avoiding processed foods, too much salt and red meat.
+And

-alcohol.
-And finally, if you are a smoker, you really should look for
+finally, if you are a smoker, you really should look for ways to

 Has taking this advice helped you personally, Marta?